-- (a) Only Team Representatives may file an appeal regarding decisions by the Commissioner. - (b) Appeals should be filed using the following procedure: - (1) The Commissioner's ruling may be appealed to the Executive Board by either Team Representative involved in the incident.
-The appeal must be in writing and submitted to the President within five days of the receipt of the Commissioner's ruling.
-The document should state the basis of the appeal and a copy should be sent to the opposing Team Representative if it is not a joint appeal. - (2) The President may appoint a person to make a factual determination if necessary.
-The Executive Board must decide the appeal within 10 days.
-The President will send a written response to the Team Representatives, Executive Board and any other persons he deems necessary. - (c) The League Commissioner shall be considered the "proper authority" and may assess any additional discipline, which may be appealed to the Executive Board.
-The decision of the Executive Board will be final.
+- (a) Only Team Representatives can file an appeal regarding decisions by the Commissioner. - (b) Appeals should be filed using the following procedure: - (1) The Commissioner's ruling can be appealed to the Executive Committee by either Team Representative involved in the incident.
+The appeal must be in writing and submitted to the President within 5 days of the receipt of the Commissioner's ruling.
+The document should state the basis of the appeal and a copy should be sent to the opposing Team Representative if it is not a joint appeal. - (2) The President can appoint a person to make a factual determination if necessary.
+The Executive Committee must decide the appeal within 10 days.
+The President will send a written response to the Team Representatives, Executive Committee and any other persons he deems necessary. - (c) The League Commissioner will be considered the "proper authority" and can assess any additional discipline, which can be appealed to the Executive Committee.
+The decision of the Executive Committee will be final.